Mobile Phone | Energy Saving Tips

 Security tip: update your apps regularly, watch out for new versions yourself if you set them manually, do not ignore any notification.

-Do not manually exit Apps that are no longer needed
+Do not close Apps that are not currently needed

 It's a myth that is stubborn like Android: closing apps after usage is designed to save energy and make the smartphone faster.